mggg/VoteKit/docs/getting_started.md

                                (BETSY HODGES,)  2212    0.027867

-We can similarly print the bottom $n$ ballots.
+We can similarly print the bottom *n* ballots.
 Here we toggle the optional `percents` and `totals` arguments, which will show us the fraction of the total vote, as well as sum up the weights.

 ```python